snkashis/android-docs/src/pages/navigation/overview/navigation-options.md

 ---
 title: "Navigation Options"
 description: "Mapbox documentation about navigation options within the Mapbox Navigation SDK for Android.
-Custom notifications, off-route thresholds, plus even more."
+Custom notifications, off-route thresholds, and even more."
 sideNavSections:
   - title: Adjusting step completion thresholds
   - title: Off-route threshold
   - title: Creating a custom notification
+  - title: Adjusting location validation thresholds
 ---
 # Navigation Options

-The set constants for navigation such as duration or distance an event must occur, have been thoroughly tested.
+The Navigation SDK for Android has default constants used during navigation, such as the duration or distance an event must occur.
 However, you might find yourself wanting to adjust these values to your liking in some situations.
 The `MapboxNavigtionOptions` object allows for tweaking all of the default values for maneuver zone thresholds, tolerance for offline, etc. The `MapboxNavigation` object constructor optionally takes in an instance of the `MapboxNavigtionOptions` object and uses the values set inside of the options class until `MapboxNavigation`'s destroyed.

 The `MapboxNavigationOptions` class uses a `builder()` to set any required default values.
 You can then adjust any variables needed in the class before passing your options to `MapboxNavigation`.